alyssahernandez/tech-elevator-notes/jan27.md

 ## Git - version control platform

+What is git?

+- version control system used for tracking changes in files and coordinating files amongst multiple people

 Three basic parts:

 - local machine: has a local git repository
 - git: runs locally
   - allows machine to track files & communicate w/ bitbucket to check for status - is file *a* being updated?
+  - all of the changes are saved locally
-- repository (bitbucket): repository in the cloud
+- remote repository (bitbucket): repository in the cloud
-  - local files are only uploaded once you push them
+  - local files are only uploaded once you `push` them
+  - can also download new files once you `pull` them
   - work w/ repository through git bash

-### Need Help?

-`ls --help` in the command line
+## Creating a Repository

+1) Nav to the directory in which you'd like to create the repo.
+2) Go to your cloud repo and copy the URL (server where the code is stored)
+3) In command line: `git clone <repo url>`

-### Entering a Version-Controlled Folder
+## Entering a Version-Controlled Folder

 1) `git status`
    1) shows that status of the repository